All Products

 Adds, modifies, or deletes content in a specified area by providing a mask image.
 Scenarios include edits that require precise control, such as changing clothes, replacing objects, and removing interfering objects.

-• How to use: Set the parameter function to description_edit_with_mask.
+• How to use: Set function to description_edit_with_mask.

-• Prompt tip: Explicitly include action descriptions such as "add" or "modify", and describe the desired content for the edited area.
+• Prompt tip: Explicitly include action descriptions such as "add", "modify", and describe the desired content after deletion.

 • Add/Modify: Describe the action ("Add a hat to the puppy") or the final result ("A puppy wearing a hat").

 • Delete: If the object to be deleted is small, you can leave the prompt empty ("").
-If the object is large, the prompt must describe the background content that should appear after deletion (such as "A transparent glass vase on the table"), instead of "Delete the bear".
+If the object is large, the prompt must describe the background content that should appear after deletion (such as "A transparent glass vase on the table"), not "Delete the bear".

 {